 Innovative Technology for Child Safeguarding

-- Enable the identification of children vulnerable to exploitation and assess their risk of harm
+- Early identification of children vulnerable to exploitation and provide insights relating to risk of harm

 Child Exploitation is a Priority